vectordotdev/timber-io/_posts/2017-04-01-quit-using-activesupport-tagged-logging.md

 [acfab2a7-f1b7-4e15-8bf6-cdaa008d102c] [235.235.12.57] [0beec7b5ea3f0fdbc95d0dd47f3c5bc2] [432] Started GET "/" for 235.235.12.57 at 2016-01-06 20:30:23 +0000
 ```

-Almost every production system I've seen dipped their toes in with the `request_id` tag,
+Almost every production system I've seen expanded beyond just the `request_id` tag, and added
-realizing how helpful this was, and added the `session_id`, `remote_addr`, and `user_id` tags.
+the `session_id`, `remote_addr`, and `user_id` tags.
+Some as many as 15 tags!
+And, why not?
+It's
-I've seend some applications add as many as 15 tags!
+useful, critical, data that you need to analyze your logs.
 Why is this bad?
 So many reasons!

-1. **Your logs are no longer human readable.**
+1. **Your logs are no longer human readable.** They are noisy and full of long hashes, and the
-2. **Your logs are exceptionally noisy.**
+   start of the log message is no longer aligned.
-3. **Your tag data is ambiguous.** It requires preconceived knowledge of how your tags are ordered.
+2. **Your tag data is ambiguous.** It requires preconceived knowledge of how your tags are ordered.
    Anyone not in-the-know has no idea which one is the `request_id` or the `session_id`.
-4. **It's brittle, inconsistent, there's no contract.** It is highly likely these tags will change,
+3. **It's brittle, inconsistent, there's no contract.** It is highly likely these tags will change,
    as well as the order.
 Anyone relying on this data for alerts, graphs, etc, will constantly be
    reacting to any change you make.
-5. **It's still a pain in the ass to search.**
+4. **It's still a pain in the ass to search.**
-6. **Parsing this line is exceptionally difficult.**
+5. **Parsing this line is exceptionally difficult.**
-7. I could keep going.
+6. I could keep going.

 ## A better way